antialman/model-interplay-monitoring-code/README.md

-# Model interplay monitor
+# Multi-model monitor

-Code for the conference paper "Monitoring Hybrid Process Specifications with Conflict Management"
+Implementation of a multi-model monitor for the M3 Frameowrk.

-A demonstration video is available at: https://youtu.be/sjWdOcBVsw4
+A demonstration video of the implementation is available at: https://youtu.be/sjWdOcBVsw4

 ## Running the application